 My master’s thesis research focused on the chemical ecology of the catalpa sphinx and its parasitoid Cotesia congregata.
 I investigated how the variation in iridoid glycoside levels may potentially explain the variation in catalpa sphinx infestation and rates of parasitism within and among our field sites.
 In collaboration with Dr. M. Deane Bowers at the University of Colorado, Boulder, we analyzed the concentration of iridoid glycosides in catalpa tree leaves from multiple sites in Central VA.
 Following this analysis, I performed catalpa sphinx moth ovipositional responses and caterpillar feeding responses to high and low levels of iridoid glycosides in choice assays.
 Parasitoid responses to high or low iridoid glycoside levels were assayed by quantifying searching responses of females.
 I also collected and identified hyperparasitoids of Cotesia congregata on catalpa sphinx larvae to estimate the diversity and patterns of hyperparasitism over a season.

 I graduated from Longwood University in 2012 with a B.S. in Biology.
-I am currently employed at the Virginia Department of Agriculture and Consumer Services as a seed analyst.
+I am currently a middle school science teacher.

 M.S. in Biology, May 2015

 Thesis: Behavioral responses of male parasitic wasps to plant cues: A comparison of two host-plant complex sources of Cotesia congregata (Say)

 M.S. in Biology, Aug.
 2008

 Thesis: Genetic differentiation of the parasitoid, Cotesia congregata (Say), based on host-plant complex

 M.S. in Biology, May 2008